Perspectives: Some Remarkable Things about Where the Pens’ Draft Picks Call Home

 Also, this: “The 6th floor of the Empire State Building is built with granite from Olofström.”
 Will they tell you that if you go to Manhattan and take a tour?
 I can safely bet they will not.

-The Pens’ third draft pick, forward Lukas Svejkovsky, is American, hailing from Point Roberts, Washington.
+The Pens’ third draft pick, forward Lukas Svejkovsky, is American, born in Tampa Bay but raised in Point Roberts, Washington.
 Don’t mistake Point Roberts for an anonymous small town, however; it’s one of the most remarkable geographic oddities on the map, a tiny sliver of the United States that can only be accessed by driving through Canada for 40 minutes.

 Investigating the origins of the Penguins’ fourth and fifth 2020 draft picks is much easier and less illuminating; forward Raivis Ansons is from the thriving Latvian capital of Riga, while Chase Yoder hails from Fairview, a suburb of Dallas.
 (It is mildly remarkable that any child in Texas chooses to play hockey, but other than that, not much to report.)
 Yet whether they hail from the sprawling cityscape north of Plano, the mouth of the Lapua river or the absolute last sliver of America, these young skaters are now Pittsburghers as well.